exogen/turbo-colormap/README.md

 Turbo color.
 This index can also be used directly as a grayscale intensity value.

+For performance, this uses a pre-initialized k-d tree to perform nearest-neighbor search.

 | Function | Type |
 | ---------- | ---------- |
 | `snapColorToIntensity` | `(rgbColor: Color, cache?: Map<string, number> or undefined) => number` |